-Recently selected as one of only five American singers to perform in The Breakaway Project: Connecting Musically , the recent seasons took Joseph to Notre Dame University as a guest artist in residence where he sang the title role in Britten's opera Noah's Flood, Les Misérables with Summer Lyric Theatre (New Orleans) followed by the critically acclaimed Sunday in the Park with George (Louis/Billy) with the Tony Award winning Signature Theatre (Helen Hayes nomination, Best Ensemble, Winner, Best Musical), Off-Broadway in the Drama Desk nominated The Golden Bride (National Yiddish Theatre) and his first appearance with the Metropolitan Opera in Meistersinger von Nürnberg.
+Joseph's has appeared at Notre Dame University as a guest artist in residence where he sang the title role in Britten's opera Noah's Flood, in Les Misérables with Summer Lyric Theatre (New Orleans) followed by the critically acclaimed Sunday in the Park with George (Louis/Billy) with the Tony Award winning Signature Theatre (Helen Hayes nomination, Best Ensemble, Winner, Best Musical).
+He has also been seen Off-Broadway in the Drama Desk nominated The Golden Bride (National Yiddish Theatre) and with the Metropolitan Opera in Meistersinger von Nürnberg.

 Featured on NPR affiliate WFIU's 'Artist in the Making' series, his musical theatre credits include performances of The Last Five Years (San Francisco), and leading and featured roles in Candide, She Loves Me, A Light in the Piazza, Godspell, and Guys and Dolls, among others.
 His theatre credits also include numerous productions with Summer Lyric Theater in New Orleans.

 Solo engagements include appearances with the Indianapolis Symphony, Billings Symphony, Monterey and Carmel Symphonies, the San Jose Symphonic Choir as well as with the Fort-Wayne Bach Collegium and Indiana University New Music Ensemble.
 A seasoned choral artist, Joseph has performed as a chorister with the Metropolitan, New Orleans and San Francisco Operas, and appeared frequently with the Philharmonia Baroque Orchestra Chorale in the Bay Area.

 In the world of jazz, Joseph numbered in the elite group of soloists who 'performed with thrilling perfection' (San Francisco Chronicle) in the San Francisco Jazz Festival and Yoshi Jazz Club premieres of Marcus Shelby's Jazz Oratorio, Bound for the Promised Land, available on the NOIR label.
-An advocate of new music, Joseph has premiered numerous works including Ian Dickenson's San Francisco Blues at Amnesia Night Club (San Francisco) and most recently Ward-Steinman's . . .
-And Waken Green(New York) and Quinn and Wallace's Songs of Loss and Love (Brooklyn).
+An advocate of new music, Joseph has premiered numerous works including Ian Dickenson's San Francisco Blues (San Francisco) and the late David Ward-Steinman's . . .
+And Waken Green(New York) as well as Quinn and Wallace's Songs of Loss and Love (Brooklyn).